hwp9000/Rotom/README.md

 # Commands
 > All commands for rotom can also be found by typing `-help`.
 In addition each command of rotom has a help text that can be displayed by typing `?command`.

+Commands with [x] mean they work, commands with [] mean they don't.
 ## User Commands

 `-help` - Display the list of rotom commands.